Maurice Cullen (artist)

-Maurice Cullen (June 6, 1866 – March 28, 1934) is considered to be the father of Canadian Impressionism because he was the first artist to skillfully adapted French Impressionism to Canadian conditions.
+Maurice Cullen (June 6, 1866 – March 28, 1934) is considered to be the father of Canadian Impressionism because he was the first artist to skillfully adapt French Impressionism to Canadian conditions.
 He is best known for his paintings of snow and his depictions of ice harvest scenes, featuring horse-drawn sleighs traveling across the frozen waters of Quebec during winter.
 The Laurentians were his greatest love and he painted there often.
 He excelled in painting crisp northern light.

 Life and work

 Cullen was born in St. John's, Newfoundland Colony.
 His parents were James Cullen of St. John’s and Sarah Galbraith Ward of Montreal.
 In 1870 his family moved to Montreal, Quebec where he began his art training studying sculpture at the Conseil des Arts et Manufactures and with the sculptor Louis-Philippe Hébert at the Monument National.

 Maurice Cullen went to Paris in 1889 to study sculpture on the advice of Hébert.
-He entered the École des Beaux-Arts and had not been there long when, according to Montreal art dealer William R. Watson he realized his vocation was painting and he "exchanged his chisel for a brush."
+He entered the École des Beaux-Arts and had not been there long when, according to Montreal art dealer William R. Watson, he realized his vocation was painting and he "exchanged his chisel for a brush."
 Besides the Quebec landscape, with Jean-Léon Gérôme and at the Académie Colarossi with Gustave Courtois and L.A.
 Rixens.
 He later studied at the Académie Julian and was admitted to the École des Beaux-Arts in 1890 and studied with Élie Delaunay and Alfred Philippe Roll.

 Although he received academic training, he was influenced in his painting by the Impressionists, especially Claude Monet and, as early as 1891, critics gave positive reviews to his Impressionist-influenced work.
 In 1895, the French Government purchased a painting entitled Été from the Société's annual salon (now at the Musée de Pithiviers) and he was elected an associate of the Société Nationale des Beaux-Arts – the first Canadian to be so honoured.